SickChill/SickChill.Wiki/Post-Processing.md

 For Windows C:\Python27\pythonw.exe C:\Script\test.py
 For Linux: python /Script/test.py

-Use single back slashes, SickRage/Python will escape them and make them double.
+Use single back slashes, Sick-Rage/Python will escape them and make them double.
 Additional scripts can be used, separated by `|`
-Scripts are called after SickRage's own post-processing.
+Scripts are called after Sick-Rage's own post-processing.

 Parameters that are passed: